rimelek/ssh-tunnel/README.md

             web2.private.lan:443
             web2.private.lan:80

 In the above case the first container's definition is the base of the others.
-You need o redefine only the differences.
+You need to redefine only the differences.

 As you can see it is not so far from a VPN.
-You have to define more manually, but you get more control over the network leaving the local ports untouched.
+You have to define more manually, but you get more control over the network.
+Your local private network and some ports of some remote machines from the remote network will be available at the same time.
+And this is more than a simple SSH tunnel, since your local ports will be untouched if you want.